Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Conclusions

 \section{Conclusions}

-In this paper, we first propose \emph{LN-Tuning}, which only tunes the bias and gain term of Layer Normalization to enable parameter-efficient transferring for PLMs.
-Later, we explore the unified framework of combining LN-tuning with previous parameter-efficient methods, and find that prefix-tuning and LN-tuning can be combined to achieve SOTA performance.
-We further empirically conclude that unified framework which tunes MHA and LayerNorm simultaneously can get performance improvement but those tuning FFN and LayerNorm simultaneously will cause performance decrease.
-Finally, we conduct ablation study about terms, modules and layers to show the effectiveness of LN-tuning.
+In this paper, we first propose \emph{LN-Tuning}, which only tunes the bias and gain term of LayerNorm to enable parameter-efficient transferring for PLMs.
+Later, we investigate a unified framework for merging LN-tuning with earlier parameter-efficient techniques and discover that SOTA performance can be achieved by combining prefix-tuning with LN-tuning.
+We also draw the empirical conclusion that while tuning MHA and LayerNorm in a single framework will increase performance, doing the same for FFN and LayerNorm would result in worse performance.
+Finally, the ablation study of terms, layers, and modules, as well as the visualization experiment of the gain and bias term further understand LN-tuning.